Global distortion of competition: EU strategy against unfair funding programs

 Support for market entry and scaling

-• ERP digitization and innovation loan: low-interest loans up to € 25 million for digital transformation projects, especially for medium-sized companies.
+- ERP Digitalization and Innovation Loan: Low-interest loans of up to €25 million for digital transformation projects, especially for SMEs.

 Challenges and critical points

-Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition
+Our recommendation: 🌍 Limitless reach 🔗 Connected 🌐 Multilingual 💪 Sales power: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition

-At a time when a company's digital presence determines its success, the challenge is how to make this presence authentic, individual and far-reaching.
-Xpert.Digital offers an innovative solution that positions itself as an intersection between an industry hub, a blog and a brand ambassador.
+In an era where a company's digital presence determines its success, the challenge lies in creating an authentic, personalized, and far-reaching presence.
+Xpert.Digital offers an innovative solution that positions itself as the intersection of an industry hub, a blog, and a brand ambassador.
 It combines the advantages of communication and sales channels in a single platform and enables publication in 18 different languages.
-The cooperation with partner portals and the possibility of publishing articles on Google News and a press distribution list with around 8,000 journalists and readers maximize the reach and visibility of the content.
-This represents an essential factor in external sales & marketing (SMarketing).
+Cooperation with partner portals and the ability to publish articles on Google News and a press distribution list with approximately 8,000 journalists and readers maximize the reach and visibility of the content.
+This represents a crucial factor in external sales and marketing (SMarketing).

-More about it here:
+More information here:

-Global power games: the struggle for dominance in key industries
+Global power games: The struggle for dominance in key industries

-The global economic landscape in change
+The global economic landscape is changing

-The global economic landscape is in a profound change that is characterized by an increasing competition for technological dominance.
-A decisive factor in this measurement is state subsidies that have achieved an unprecedented extent in recent years.
-In particular, the funding programs "Made in China 2025" and the US initiatives such as "Inflation Reduction Act" and the "Chips and Science Act" have led to a significant distortion of global competition.
-These measures, which targeted the support of local industries, are a serious threat to the technology leadership of European companies.
-The resulting distortion of competition not only endangers jobs, but also undermines the long -term innovative ability of the European Economic Area.
+The global economic landscape is undergoing profound change, characterized by increasing competition for technological supremacy.
+A crucial factor in this power struggle is government subsidies, which have reached unprecedented levels in recent years.
+In particular, the “Made in China 2025” support programs and US initiatives such as the Inflation Reduction Act and the CHIPS and Science Act have significantly distorted global competition.
+These measures, specifically designed to support domestic industries, pose a serious threat to the technological leadership of European companies.
+The resulting distortion of competition not only jeopardizes jobs but also undermines the long-term innovative capacity of the European economic area.

 Reaction of the European Union and Germany